 The multitude of agile methods makes the choice difficult

-Choosing the right agile method, a challenge for the project manager
+Choosing the right agile method: a challenge for the project manager

 Before agile: traditional project management methods

-Waterfall model or waterfall
+Cascade model or waterfall

 This model usually includes the following phases: